Dear WU Parents and Families,

 All WU students have subscription-level online access to the New York Times.
 First, they must register with their WUSTL email address at NYTimes.com Academic Passes.
 Read more about the NYT Academic Pass program.

 Students also have access to many other popular periodicals such as The New Yorker, Harper's, and The Economist.

 To take advantage of WU's subscriptions, students should begin their journey from the Library's homepage--beginning with a general web search or proceeding directly to these publications' websites will lead to incomplete access and pay walls.

 The easiest way to find one of the Library's subscriptions, is to search for the journal's title.

-Do you think your students have a way to keep track or all the sources they'll use in their upcoming research papers and projects?
+Do you think your students have a way to keep track of the many sources they'll use in their upcoming research papers and projects?

 Encourage them to look into using a citation management program to help organize citations and create bibliographies.
 The Libraries will be offering workshops on one such tool--Zotero.
-Students may sign up and attend these and other research and tech workshops in the Libraries' Research Studio series.
+Students may sign up and attend these and the other WU Libraries' research and tech workshops taking place this October.